vyvy3n/DLforGenomics/README.md

 # Deep Learning for Genomics: A Concise Overview
 This repo is where I kept paper revewing notes at the very beginning.
 Later work was summarized into a review paper: https://arxiv.org/abs/1802.00810

-This papers review some excellent work of deep learning applications in Genomics, aiming to point out some challenges in DL for genomics as well as promising directions worthwhile to think.
+This paper reviews some excellent work of deep learning applications in Genomics, aiming to point out some challenges in DL for genomics as well as promising directions worthwhile to think.

 <!--
 - `papers` floder consists of papersI read.